nolliia/public-apis-explorer/README.md

 # Public APIs Explorer

-A modern, responsive web application built with Next.js that allows users to explore and search through a collection of public APIs.
-The application provides an intuitive interface for discovering APIs, with detailed information about each API's features, authentication requirements, and more.
+A modern, responsive web application built with Next.js that allows users to explore and search through APIs from the APIs.guru directory.
+The application provides an intuitive interface for discovering APIs, with detailed information about each API's features, documentation, and more.

 ## Screenshots